 Construction of West Park began before the First World War but was interrupted by lack of workforce and resources.
-The part-completed buildings were used by the Canadian Military until the end of hostilities, after which the hospital reverted to civilian use and opened to patients in 1921.
-The remainder of planned buildings were completed in 1924 to a design of outlying villas surrounding a main complex of two storey ward blocks linked by long corridors converging at the centre where shared facilities such as the kitchens, recreation and dining halls, laundry and administration blocks were located.
-The Hospital, as was customary was divided into male and female sides, and different wards and villas on each side were assigned to different types of patient; convalescent, infirm, acute, chronic 'dirty', working chronic and so on.
-The hospital was designed to hold approximately 2,000 patients.
+The part-completed buildings were used by the Canadian Military until the end of hostilities, after which construction resumed and the hospitalopened to patients in 1921.
+The remainder of planned buildings were completed in 1924 to a design of outlying villas surrounding a main complex of two storey ward blocks linked by long corridors converging at the a central facilities block.
+The Hospital, as was usual at the time, was divided into male and female sides, and different wards and villas on each side were assigned to different types of patient; convalescent, infirm, acute, chronic 'dirty', working chronic and so on.
+The complex was designed to hold approximately 2,000 patients.

 Attitudes to the care of mental patients changed radically over the next few decades, with the advent of new drugs and therapy and in 1948 with the unfolding of the NHS.
 The hospitals were no longer isolated or self-sufficient, and it was hoped that patients would stay for shorter periods, and that there would be fewer of them.
 To improve treatment and patient welfare, a social centre, new nurses' home and other facilities were added from 1950 onwards.
 By the 1980s, however the tide was beginning to flow in an entirely different direction: Care in the Community became the preferred way of dealing with patients with mental illnesses and mental hospitals were closed or stepped down in large numbers across the country, West Park and the others in the cluster falling victim slowly, ward by ward in the 1990s and 2000s.
 By this time, admissions had already fallen due to new policy but the hospital was not empty and the remaining patients had to go somewhere.
 Such patients were most likely moved to the remaining open wards, sent to care homes and smaller mental health units in the area or else discharged.
 At West Park today only a few buildings are in use by administrative and clinical services and just a small number of patients are treated there.

 Over the last five years, explorers of all sorts have come to West Park with cameras, costumes and props to film and photograph every inch of the place.
 They, like me, feel an irresistable pull: an obsession with the fabric and atmosphere of the place and its past residents, real or imagined, leading them to return time and again.
-There are less savoury elements as well: on my second visit, I happened upon two men who, unpeturbed by my appearance on the scene, appeared to be trying to break down a door by throwing themselves against it repeatedly.
-Not sure of their intentions (vandalism and arson are rife) and fearing trouble, I left them and moved on.
-Since Hallowe'en 2009 when vandals busted open doors and windows in the night and caused extensive damage to buildings and property, security has been tightened, entrances have been closed and explorers are less common.
+There are less savoury elements as well: on my second visit two men, unpeturbed by my presence, tried to break down a door by throwing themselves against it repeatedly and on Hallowe'en 2009 vandals ran amok, busting open doors and windows in the night.
+Since then, security has been tightened, entrances have been closed and explorers are less common.